 The plan builds on two decades of learning and our experience delivering the world’s most successful fire ant eradication program.

 The full Fire Ant Response Plan 2023–24 is unable to be published as it is currently cabinet-in-confidence.

 Our containment area forms a horseshoe around the fire ant infestation, spanning from Moreton Bay in the north, west to the Lockyer Valley, east to the Gold Coast, and south to the Tweed Shire.

 The map provides a visual representation of our strategic approach.
 This area will gradually reduce in size as treatment progresses inwards and areas move towards declaring freedom from fire ants.

-The first areas to receive eradication treatment in 2023–24 will encompass suburbs comprising parts of the City of Gold Coast, Scenic Rim and Southern Downs local government areas.
+The first areas to receive eradication treatment in 2023–24 will encompass suburbs comprising parts of the City of Gold Coast, Lockyer Valley, Scenic Rim and Southern Downs local government areas.

 We will also work alongside Queensland’s dedicated Fire Ant Suppression Taskforce (FAST) to equip local, state and federal government departments and agencies, and industry and residents in areas awaiting planned treatment, with the skills and knowledge to self-manage fire ants on land they own or manage.

 Eradication activities will reach 100% of all targeted properties whether fire ants are visible or not.
 Fire ant eradication comprises of: